CariDee English

 CariDee English (born September 23, 1984) is an American fashion model and TV personality who won Cycle 7 of America's Next Top Model in December 2006.
 Her prize was a $100,000 contract with CoverGirl Cosmetics, a modeling contract with Elite Models, and a six-page fashion editorial and cover for Seventeen magazine.
-She is the first natural blonde to win ANTM and the second ANTM winner from North Dakota, the first being Nicole Linkletter of Cycle 5.
+She is the second ANTM winner from North Dakota, the first being Nicole Linkletter of Cycle 5.
 English was also the host of Oxygen's biggest-premiering show to date, Pretty Wicked.

 Early life

 English was born in Fargo, North Dakota, to Pam Flesness and Tony English.

 Before modeling

 Before appearing on America's Next Top Model, English worked as a photographer, and also was an actor in the sketch comedy group known as The 4th Option, which performed weekly in the old East Gate Lounge in Moorhead, Minnesota.
 On December 13, 2004, she sang with the Willy Waldman Project.
 She was a listed model with the Academie Agencie in Fargo, North Dakota, in 2001.
 She entered the Millie Lewis Actors Models and Talent Competition in 2002 and was placed with Mega Models in Miami, Florida, for the summer of 2003.